Heimat (play): Analysis

 The technique is a clever combination of the naturalism of Ibsen and the methods of the drame à thèse familiar in the works of Dumas fils.
 The conventional raisonneur — in the person of the Pastor Heffterdingk — mediates between Magda and her father, and debates with each the problems presented by the situation of a prodigal daughter who returns home after a life of moral irregularity but operatic success.

 The play bids the audience to despise respectability and admire independence.
 But the representative of each side is far from being an acceptable champion.
 Magda's father fails to recognize the difference between a child with duties and a human being with rights, and Magda reveals no conception of the fact that duty is only in part a social obligation and is in its innermost essence an obligation of self-respect.

 Adaptation

+In 1917, the play was adapted into the American silent film Magda, directed by Emile Chautard.

-In 1938 the play was adapted into a film Heimat directed by Carl Froelich.
+In 1938, it was adapted into a film Heimat directed by Carl Froelich.